ChangeRequest/xml.pr1/README.md

 3\.
 Implement XML storage
 ---------------
-Create new implementation of `Storage` interface - `XmlStorage` that uses JAXB to store given data inside `store.xml` file.
+Create new implementation of `Storage` interface - `XmlStorage` that uses JAXB to store data inside appropriate XML files - XML file name should be set via constructor.

+Each entity should have its own Storage implementation - use abstractions where possible.

 Ensure that result XML is valid against the XSD schema.